-What is the difference between a debit card and a credit card?
+What is the main difference between a debit card and a credit card?

 When you use a debit card, money is withdrawn from your checking account in real time.
 With a credit card, you are borrowing money from the bank, with an agreement that you will pay a portion of it back each month.

-Debit cards are very simple.
-When you swipe or insert your debit card, funds are immediately withdrawn from your checking account and sent to the merchant.
-The biggest advantage of the debit card is you never have to worry about paying interest on a purchase.
+Debit cards are connected to your checking account.
+When you use your debit card to pay for a purchase, funds are immediately withdrawn from your checking account and sent to the merchant.

-Another great feature of the debit card is the funds available to you are equal to the current balance in your checking account.
-Unlike a credit card, you cannot go into debt using a debit card.
-However, it is important to keep in mind you can still overdraft your account—meaning you spend more money than is available in your account, making your account balance negative.
+However, it is important to keep in mind you can still overdraft – meaning you spend more money than is available in your account, making your account balance negative.
 In this case you can incur overdraft fees and must repay the negative amount to bring your account into good standing.

-Whenever you make a purchase using your credit card, the bank pays the merchant and then deducts the amount charged from your credit limit.
-When you receive your monthly statement, all the purchases you made during the month will be totaled, and that amount is your total balance due.
-You can choose to pay the balance in full, a portion of your balance, or the minimum monthly payment—a percentage of your total balance.
-If you pay the balance in full, you will not incur any interest charges.
-However, if you do not pay the total balance, you will incur interest on the unpaid portion of your balance.
+When you receive your monthly statement, all the purchases you made during the month will be totaled and that amount is your total balance due.
+You can choose to pay the balance in full, a portion of your balance, or the minimum monthly payment – a percentage of your total balance.

-For example, let us assume you get approved for a $5,000 credit limit on your new credit card.
+Let's assume you get approved for a $5,000 credit limit on your new credit card.
 Every purchase you make will be deducted from the $5,000.
 If you spent $1,500 on your credit card in the month, your available credit would be $3,500 and the total balance due would be $1,500.

 If you can pay off the $1,500 in full, you will not incur interest.
 However, if you cannot, the interest will be tacked on the balance and will accrue each month the balance is not paid in full.